Chart Color Schemes

 Bonnyrigg has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that could affect the region.
-Notable initiatives include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct, Bonnyrigg Town Hub Precinct (Stages 12-13), and Mounties Mount Pritchard Upgrade.
-The following list outlines those likely to have the most relevance.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects that may affect this region.
+Notable projects include Canvas at Bonnyrigg, Bonnyrigg Estate Renewal - Humphries Precinct (Canvas), Bonnyrigg Town Hub Precinct (Stages 12-13), and Mounties Mount Pritchard Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.